 An H-1B visa is a non-immigrant visa in the United States.
-It makes it possible for U.S. employers to temporarily hire workers from other countries to perform specialty occupations.
+It makes it possible for United States employers to temporarily hire workers from other countries to perform specialty occupations.

-- The job must be in an occupation that requires a degree or a specialty skill.
+- The job must be in an occupation which requires a degree or a specialty skill.

-- You must be able to demonstrate that your education, skill, or specialty is required to perform the job.
+- You must be be able to demonstrate that your education, skill or specialty is required to perform the job.

 - Financial compensation for the position must be equal to or greater than the prevailing wage for the specific occupation in the geographic area of intended employment.